demisto/content/Packs/PrismaCloud/Playbooks/playbook-PCR_-_GCP_VPC_Network_Firewall_Misconfig_CHANGELOG.md

 - GCP Firewall rule allows internet traffic to NetBIOS-SSN port (139)
 - GCP Firewall rule allows internet traffic to POP3 port (110)
 - GCP Firewall rule allows internet traffic to SMTP port (25)
-- GCP Default Firewall rule should not have any rules (except http and https)
-- GCP Firewall with Inbound rule overly permissive to All Traffic